Cleancodefactory/CoreKraft/Documentation/01.Getting_started/01.Whats_This/whats-this.md

 - **Data Loaders**
 The System provides a default Data Loaders implementation for database and file storage.
-Currently supported: Microsoft Sql Server, SqLite, JSON (will be extended in future versions).
+Currently supported: Microsoft Sql Server, SqLite, PostgreSQL, JSON (will be extended in future versions).
 The User can create their own data loaders, and register them and use them for various data sources.

 - **ViewLoader**